Five of Cups

 Thank you, the actor said, but I will just stay here and grieve my lost chalices of wine.

-A breeze blew upstream and the Fool followed the breeze to a stone bridge that crossed back over the bridge to one of the citadels.
-There was a lovely weeping willow hanging over the river, brushing the surface of the water with its leaves.
+A breeze blew upstream and the Fool followed the breeze to a stone bridge that crossed back over the brook to one of the citadels.
+A lovely weeping willow hung over the river, brushing the surface of the water with its leaves.
 Some ducks were swimming in the shade of the tree.
 Everywhere else but where the actor stood was peaceful.

-Maybe we are the universe, the Hierophant offered, and we are letting you know to move on and live your life.
-Drink other cups of wine, drink the still standing cups of wine, and maybe sit in the shade of a beautiful dense weeping willow and put your feet in the cool river.
+Maybe we are the universe, the Hierophant offered, and maybe we are letting you know to move on and live your life.
+Drink other cups of wine, drink the still-standing cups of wine, and maybe sit in the shade of a beautiful dense weeping willow and put your feet in the cool river.

 The actor shook his head, but he did smirk.
-He seemed to like the idea that the Hierophant and the Fool were representatives of the universe here to let the actor off the hook for spilling wine.
+He seemed to like the idea that the Hierophant and the Fool were representatives of the universe, here to let him off the hook for spilling wine.

 The shadows of the clouds lazily moved across the ground.
 The Fool could hear birds.

 Well, the Hierophant added, we wish you the very best in your future endeavors, but we must be on our way.
-I am a tax collector and this is my pupil at the moment.
+I am a tax collector, and this is my pupil, at least for the moment.
 I hope you find suitable replacements for those three chalices of wine that will whisk your dark memories away.
 The Hierophant swept his hand with the current of the river in illustration of his point.

-The Fool and the Hierophant walked to the stone bridge and found a troll waiting for them at the foot of the bridge.
+The Fool and the Hierophant walked to the stone bridge and saw that a troll was waiting for them at the foot of the bridge.
 He held a metal box that was locked.

 Here are my take, sir, the troll said to the Hierophant.

-The Hierophant accepted the box and opened it with one of his keys that hung at his side.
-He saw that there were gold coins, but there were rocks, leaves, sticks, and some odd items in the box.
+The Hierophant accepted the box and opened it with one of the keys that hung at his side.
+He saw that there were gold coins inside, but there were also rocks, leaves, sticks, and some other odd items in the box too.

-Not everyone use gold to pay their tax, the Heirophant said as he fingered his way through the box, Sometimes the crosser has nothing but a tale.
+Not everyone uses gold to pay their tax, the Hierophant said as he fingered his way through the box.
+Sometimes the crosser has nothing but a tale.

 The Hierophant pulled out several bones that had runes carved on the side.

-They looked back and saw that the actor stood there looking down at his spilled wine and three cups.
-The two cups behind him remained unmolested.
-The sun was lower and the Heirophant thanked the troll and the Fool followed him across the bridge back to the city.
+They looked back and saw that the actor still stood there looking down at his spilled wine and three cups.
+The two cups behind him remained, unmolested.
+The sun was lower.
+The Hierophant thanked the troll, and the Fool followed him across the bridge back to the city.